Orama-Interactive/Pixelorama/README.md

 [![Pixelorama's UI](https://static.wixstatic.com/media/cc6108_ccec89c37b3d425da4f03776160c859c~mv2.png)](https://www.youtube.com/watch?v=DULv-jzueRw&list=PLVEP1Zz6BUpBiQC0CB6eNBhhLF4tEwBB-&index=7)

+## Dependencies
+Pixelorama uses Godot 3.2.
+As of right now, all of the code is written using GDScript, so the mono version of Godot is not required, but Pixelorama should also work with it.

-Current features as of version v0.6.1:
+## Current features as of version v0.6.1:

 - Choosing between 6 tools – pencil, eraser, fill bucket, lighten/darken, color picker and rectangle select – and mapping them to both of your left and right mouse buttons.
 - Are you an animator?
 Then you've come to the right place!
 Pixelorama has its own animation timeline with Onion Skinning just for you!